 In a medium saucepan, heat 2 tablespoons olive oil over medium heat until shimmering.
 Add garlic and onion and cook, stirring, until softened, about 4 minutes.
 Add crushed tomatoes, bring to a simmer, and cook, stirring and adjusting heat to maintain simmer, for 15 minutes.
 Blend to smooth puree with a hand blender or in a countertop blender, then add marjoram or oregano.
 Season with salt and pepper.

 In an earthenware, ceramic, or glass baking dish, spoon just enough sauce to cover bottom of dish in a thin, even layer.
-Arrange sautéed vegetable slices in an alternating layered pattern (see note above) on top of sauce until entire dish is filled.
+Arrange sautéed vegetable slices in an alternating layered pattern (see note) on top of sauce until entire dish is filled.
 Spoon a thin layer of sauce on top of vegetables; reserve remaining sauce for another use.

 When ready to bake, preheat oven to 450°F. Bake until tian is fully heated through and lightly browned on top, about 15 minutes.
 Serve.